Stochastic Primal-Dual Double Block-Coordinate for Two-way Partial AUC Maximization: Proof

 \subsection{Convex Case}

 In this section, we present the proof of the convex case.
-We begin by defining virtual sequences for Algorithm $\ref{alg:single}$. \begin{definition}[virtual sequence] In Algorithm $\ref{alg:single}$, a virtual sequence $\{\by_{t}\}$ is defined as follows:
+We begin by defining virtual sequences for Algorithm $\ref{alg:single}$. {The virtual sequences $\by$ and $\bs$ are calculated with full coordinates, which is easier to bound in analyze.
+Thus, we also hope to bound the difference between true sequences and virtual sequences.} \begin{definition}[virtual sequence] In Algorithm $\ref{alg:single}$, a virtual sequence $\{\by_{t}\}$ is defined as follows:

 Additionally, a virtual sequence $\{\bs_{t}\}$ is defined as follows:

 \end{definition}